growr-xyz/growr-documentation/specification/8-4-backend-services.md

 The main _Identity service_ (also called _SSCR Agent_) is based on Self Sovereign Identity (SSI) standard.
 SSI is designed for managing identity data in a decentralized, secure way.
 It supports the creation, management, and sharing of verifiable credentials that can be used to prove identity attributes without revealing sensitive personal information.

-In the current protocol implementation, the _Identity service_ is implemented as a custodial service that operates the self-sovereign credit record (SSCR) of the user with his permissions.
+In the current protocol implementation, the _Identity service_ is implemented as a custodial service that operates the self-sovereign credit record (SSCR) of the user with his permission.
 It controls the DID of the borrower and his/her verifiable credentials.

-The _Credential issuing service:_ is responsible for issuing verifiable credentials for given borrowers based on data received or verified by the originator or other third parties.
-The _Credential verification service:_ is responsible for validation of presentations of verifiable credentials and assessing the eligibility of a given user to apply for a loan.
+The _Credential issuing service_ is responsible for issuing verifiable credentials for given borrowers based on data received or verified by the originator or other third parties.
+The _Credential verification service_ is responsible for the validation of presentations of verifiable credentials and assessing the eligibility of a given user to apply for a loan.
 To be trusted by all network participants, those two services have well-known DIDs and deployment addresses.

-The _Organization service_ and the _User service_ are responsible for registration and management of the users of the frontend applications in the node.
+The _Organization service_ and the _User service_ are responsible for the registration and management of the users of the frontend applications in the node.
 They read and write data to database collections having the same name.

 ### Financing services